-What is IVF without intracytoplasmic sperm injection (ICSI)?
+What does IVF look like without intracytoplasmic sperm injection?

 To fully understand ICSI, it’s helpful to know how fertilization works during a conventional IVF cycle.
 During this type of IVF cycle, our laboratory team processes a man’s semen to obtain the most motile, normally shaped sperm.

 Our embryologists then place many sperm into petri dish containing the eggs.
 This process occurs four to six hours after the egg retrieval.
 After adding the sperm to the dish, the embryologists place the eggs and sperm into an incubator for 16 to 18 hours so that fertilization can occur.